Sub-Riemannian interpolation inequalities: Preliminaries

-\begin{definition} A sub-Riemannian structure $(\distr,g)$ on $M$ is \emph{ideal} if the metric space $(M,d_{SR})$ is complete and there exists no non-trivial abnormal minimizers. \end{definition} The above terminology was introduced in \cite{RiffordCarnot,riffordbook}.
-All fat sub-Riemannian structures admit no non-trivial abnormal curves \cite[Sec.\ 5.6]{montgomerybook}.
-In particular, complete fat structures are ideal.
+\begin{definition} A sub-Riemannian structure $(\distr,g)$ on $M$ is \emph{ideal} if the metric space $(M,d_{SR})$ is complete and there exists no non-trivial abnormal length minimizers.\footnote{This means that the only possible abnormal length minimizers are constant curves.} \end{definition} The above terminology was introduced in \cite{RiffordCarnot,riffordbook}.
+By \cite[Sec.\ 5.6]{montgomerybook}, all complete fat structures are ideal.
 Moreover, the ideal assumption is generic, when the rank of the distribution is at least 3, in the following sense.